Craneware (LON:CRW) Stock Rating Reaffirmed by Peel Hunt

-Peel Hunt reaffirmed their buy rating on shares of Craneware (LON:CRW) in a research note published on Tuesday morning, ThisIsMoney.Co.Uk reports.
+Craneware (LON:CRW)‘s stock had its “buy” rating reissued by equities research analysts at Peel Hunt in a note issued to investors on Tuesday, ThisIsMoney.Co.Uk reports.

-Several other research firms also recently issued reports on CRW.
-Panmure Gordon restated a hold rating on shares of Craneware in a report on Monday, January 27th.
-Peel Hunt restated a buy rating and set a GBX 3,000 ($39.46) price target on shares of Craneware in a research note on Thursday, January 23rd.
-Finally, Berenberg Bank restated a buy rating and set a GBX 2,500 ($32.89) price target on shares of Craneware in a research note on Thursday, January 23rd.
+Several other brokerages also recently issued reports on CRW.
+Panmure Gordon reiterated a “hold” rating on shares of Craneware in a research report on Monday, January 27th.
+Berenberg Bank reiterated a “buy” rating and set a GBX 2,500 ($32.89) price objective on shares of Craneware in a research report on Thursday, January 23rd.
+Finally, Peel Hunt reiterated a “buy” rating and set a GBX 3,000 ($39.46) price objective on shares of Craneware in a research report on Thursday, January 23rd.

 Craneware Company Profile